Dhanush-540540/Task-5/README.md

 # 🌐 Deploying My Static Website using GitHub Pages

 ## 👩‍💻 About This Project
-This project was created and deployed by PREETHAM K as part of my web development journey.
+This project was created and deployed by DHANUSH HC as part of my web development journey.
 It demonstrates how to host a static website (HTML, CSS, JS) for free using GitHub Pages.

 ---